Dharmitha/Fall-detection/README.md

 Experiemnt 5: Balanced combined dataset with only fall and non-fall as label Experiemnt 6: Balanced selected dataset with only fall and non-fall as label

+Collaborator:
+Sazia Mahfuz

+References:
+Vavoulas G., Chatzaki C., Malliotakis T., Pediaditis M. and Tsiknakis M.., "The MobiAct Dataset: Recognition of Activities of Daily Living using Smartphones.," In Proceedings of the International Conference on Information and Communication Technologies for Ageing Well and e-Health - Volume 1, pp. 143-151, 2016.